 - First 100 Years: Modern Law Magazine

-Catherine is a member of the Executive Committee of the Legal Practice Management Association, a Champion of the First 100 Years project and a trustee of Spark 21 (the charity behind First 100 Years).
+Catherine is co-chair of the Legal Practice Management Association, a Champion of the First 100 Years project and a trustee of Spark 21 (the charity behind First 100 Years).
 She is also on the Editorial Board of Modern Law Magazine and is a member of the IBC.

 It’s a privilege to be a trustee and Champion of First 100 Years.
 The support and friendship of other women at work has been invaluable throughout my career and, having first become involved in equality and diversity issues at university, it is a project I believe in deeply.
-We’re making 100 films of inspirational female lawyers to mark the centenary of the Sexual Discrimination (Removal) Act with an exhibition at the British Library.
-The ones we’ve filmed so far are fascinating.
+We’re making 100 films of inspirational female lawyers to mark the centenary of the Sexual Discrimination (Removal) Act: the ones we’ve filmed so far are fascinating.